erikj/presentations/gitgithubncareol/slides/branching-workflow.md

 - Subversion branches are complete copies of their parent branch
 - Git branches are only the commits that diverge from their parent branch

+!NOTE
+so fundamental that they're represented in Git's logo

 !SLIDE

 # Git-Branching Workflow